unpoly/unpoly/src/unpoly/pages/scroll-tuning.md

 revealed element is fully visible.

-Instead of assigning an `[up-fixed]` attribute you may also add the selector of an obstructing layout element to the `up.viewport.config.fixedTop` or `up.viewport.config.fixedBottom` array.
+Instead of assigning an `[up-fixed]` attribute you may also add the selector of an obstructing layout element to the `up.viewport.config.fixedTopSelectors` or `up.viewport.config.fixedBottomSelectors` array.

 ### Snapping to the screen edge